32 Aerodynamics of Finite Wings

 The origin of the trailing vortex system from behind a wing is a complex evolutionary process involving the effects of pressure gradients, boundary layers, and flow separation.

 One research finding is that the tip vortex formation is an evolutionary process, and it takes some downstream distance before the vortices become fully formed behind a wing.
 Once they are created, however, they are persistent in that they spin down only slowly under viscosity and turbulence.
-Another concern is, besides the aerodynamic effects of the vortices on the aircraft itself, the possible impact on a following aircraft, such as near an airport.
+Another concern is, besides the aerodynamic effects of the vortices on the airplane itself, the possible impact on a following airplane, such as near an airport.

 Effects of Trailing Vortices